-Over the past 10 years, a monumental effort has been put into modernization, both in the vineyards and in the wine cellars.
-Cooler meso-climates have been identified, leading to wines of better balance and finesse and the sheer quality of some of the old bush vine Grenache is finally being harnessed.
-It appears so far that the best potential for quality reds is to the east of this great expanse nearer the Mediterranean coast, in particular, the appellations of Manchuela and Almansa.
+Over the past 10 years, a monumental effort has been put into modernization, both in the vineyards and wine cellars.
+Cooler meso-climates have been identified, leading to wines of better balance and finesse, and the sheer quality of some of the old bush vine Grenache is finally being harnessed.
+It appears so far that the best potential for quality reds is to the east of this great expanse nearer the Mediterranean coast, particularly the appellations of Manchuela and Almansa.
 However, improvements are being seen across the entire region, as winemakers are determined to bury the ‘average table wine’ tag forever.

 Valdepeñas and other sub regions

-To the south of the La Mancha D.O. we find the Valdepeñas appellation in the province of Ciudad Real.
-It is entirely located within the La Mancha boundary and yet quality here can be considerably higher.
-The dry soils encourage low productivity and the climate ensures that ripeness is rarely an issue!
-International varieties are finding prominence here, including Cabernet Sauvignon, Syrah, Petit Verdot, Chardonnay and Sauvignon Blanc.
-The local grape Cencibel, is also very common and makes soft, fruity reds in the right hands.
+To the south of the La Mancha D.O., we find the Valdepeñas appellation in the province of Ciudad Real.
+It is entirely located within the La Mancha boundary, and yet quality here can be considerably higher.
+The dry soils encourage low productivity, and the climate ensures that ripeness is rarely an issue!
+International varieties are finding prominence here, including Cabernet Sauvignon, Syrah, Petit Verdot, Chardonnay, and Sauvignon Blanc.
+The local grape Cencibel is also prevalent and makes soft, fruity reds in the right hands.

-Almansa’s neighbor is the larger region of Manchuela, which does benefit from the fresh Mediterranean winds that help to moderate the similarly harsh climate of the southern Meseta.
-This high plateau with significant limestone deposits was brought into international fame by the winemaker Finca Sandoval’s blend of Syrah with Monastrell.
-A wine which won critical appraisal and now sells out quickly after release.
-Some of the area’s finest, full-bodied reds currently are produced from this sub-zone, the poor soils and cooler meso-climate resulting in powerful, structured wines from Bobal, Tempranillo, Cabernet Sauvignon, Grenache and even Merlot!
+Almansa’s neighbor is the larger region of Manchuela, which benefits from the fresh Mediterranean winds that help to moderate the similarly harsh climate of the southern Meseta.
+With significant limestone deposits, this high plateau was brought into international fame by the winemaker Finca Sandoval’s blend of Syrah with Monastrell.
+A wine that won critical appraisal and now sells out quickly after release.
+Some of the area’s finest, full-bodied reds currently are produced from this sub-zone, the poor soils and cooler meso-climate resulting in powerful, structured wines from Bobal, Tempranillo, Cabernet Sauvignon, Grenache, and even Merlot!

 Between here and Madrid are the D.O.s of Mentrida and Mondejar and the single vineyard appellation – Dominio de Valdepusa.
-The former two have been ripe for transformation for years and certainly in Mentrida, this seems to be finally happening.
-The wines of Mondejar are generally thick and slightly rustic – with some exceptions – and are produced from Cencibel and Cabernet Sauvignon and also Viura, Malvasia and Torrontes.
+The former two have been ripe for transformation for years, and certainly, in Mentrida, this seems to be finally happening.
+Mondejar wines are generally thick and slightly rustic – with some exceptions – and are produced from Cencibel and Cabernet Sauvignon and Viura, Malvasia, and Torrontes.
 In contrast, the wines of Mentrida are showing real promise: powerful but balanced reds from mainly Tempranillo and old-vine Grenache.
 The quality has risen considerably over the past decade due to new money and ideas being put to great use.
 There are also some surprisingly soft Cabernet Sauvignons making a name for themselves.